-Protesters as the ‘challengers’ in embedded democracies: the cases of Iceland, the United Kingdom and the United States of America
+Protesters as the “Challengers of the Status Quo” in Embedded Democracies: The Cases of Iceland, the United Kingdom, and the United States

 This chapter analyses the nature of protests in Iceland, the United Kingdom and the United States in America from 2008 to 2016.
 We focus on the nature of these protests, forms of collective actions, main drivers of the protests and the resulting political changes.
 It allows us to determine that protests played the role of the challengers of the status quo — protested against the current political state in their countries and tried to develop alternatives by revoking practices of direct democ- racy, creating public spaces for discussions and promote their ideas among the broad public.

 Purpose – The purpose of this paper is to introduce findings of comparative analysis and various models based on cultural heritage resources to foster regional development.